 CIBC Mellon is committed to making customer service accessible to persons with disabilities.
 We strive to provide service that respects the dignity and independence of persons with disabilities and welcome feedback about accessibility at CIBC Mellon.

-Feedback, comments or concerns regarding the manner in which CIBC Mellon provides service to persons with disabilities can be directed to CIBC Mellon Corporate Compliance by the means indicated below.
+Feedback, comments or concerns regarding the manner in which CIBC Mellon provides service to persons with disabilities can be directed to CIBC Mellon Corporate Affairs by the means indicated below.

-Corporate Compliance will review the feedback, comments or concerns and will contact the client, as required.
+Corporate Affairs will review the feedback, comments or concerns and will contact the client, as required.